-Bottom line: I want you to set the tone of your Super Bowl party.
-So I recently spent hours – multiple hours – researching all of the major trends and information related to the outcome of a distinguished coin tosser standing at midfield and flipping a commemorative hunk of rare Earth metal into the air.
-Let’s get into it, and let’s dominate the Super Bowl coin toss.
+That is how to Super Bowl, and that is why I recently spent hours–multiple hours–researching all of the major trends and information related to the outcome of a distinguished coin tosser standing at midfield and flipping a commemorative hunk of earth metal into the air.
+I did this all in an effort to dominate this year’s Super Bowl coin toss.

 Super Bowl Coin Toss History